aosp-mirror/platform_development/samples/VirtualDeviceManager/README.md

 -   **Secure Window**: A simple activity that declares the Window as secure.
     This showcases the FLAG_SECURE streaming policies in VDM.

--   **Permissions**: A simple activity with a button to request runtime permissions.
-This can help test the permission streaming, device-aware permission features.
+-   **Permissions**: A simple activity with buttons to request and revoke runtime permissions.
+This can help test the permission streaming and device-aware permission features.

 -   **Latency**: Renders a simple counter view that renders a new frame with an incremented counter every second.
 Can be useful for debugging latency,